ShurnYurnYang/ShurnYurnYang/README.md

 welcome to my profile

-im a high schooler mainly coding for learning, experimentation, and fun
+i mainly code for learning, experimentation, and fun

 feel free to contact me through my linkedin!